ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 When set to 1, the E bit indicates the end of a fragmented NAL unit, i.e., the last byte of the payload is also the last byte of the fragmented NAL unit.
 When the FU payload is not the last fragment of a fragmented NAL unit, the E bit MUST be set to 0.

-The field FUT MUST be equal to the nal_unit_type field of the fragmented NAL unit.
+The field FUT MUST be equal to the nal_unit_type of the fragmented NAL unit.

 A non-fragmented NAL unit MUST NOT be transmitted in one FU; i.e., the Start bit and End bit MUST NOT both be set to 1 in the same FU header.